 Consultation & Sharing of Information

 As a public organisation, we listen and respond to what our stakeholders say.
 We are continually seeking to strengthen our relationships with stakeholders through direct engagement.
-We issue regular news releases on important developments at the port and publish a quarterly newsletter.
+We issue regular news releases on important developments at the port and publish a twice-yearly newsletter.
 Our annual report and financial statement is also distributed and we conduct specific consultations on significant matters affecting the port and/or its stakeholders.

 Peterhead Port Authority recognises its obligation to take an active role in supporting the local community.